mrdougal/heroku-study-notes/security/complicance.md

 ### Level 1 service provider

+Heroku Service Provider - (get it with shield)

 - 3rd party audits of Heroku
   - Auditor neds to be approved by PCI SSC
   - On site review of org's practice